SkylineCommunications/dataminer-docs/connector-help/connector_help/Miranda IControl General - XVP-3901.md

 ### Logging (Version 3.0.2.20 only)

-**(\*\*This feature has been discontinued in subsequent versions)** This page displays logging for the SCTE104 parameter.
+**This feature is only available in version 3.0.2.20 of the connector.
+It has been discontinued in subsequent versions.** This page displays logging for the SCTE104 parameter.
 Polling for this element can be toggled on or off in the main element.

 Note: Make sure that the XVP-3901 DVE is licensed to poll these parameters.